 The global market for electric two-wheelers (2Ws) shrank 18% in 2023, continuing the downward trend of 2022, which was almost entirely due to supply chain challenges stemming from China's pandemic-related restrictions.
 The decline at the global level was largely driven by a 25% drop in China, which continues to command the vast majority of global electric 2W sales.
-The Chinese electric 2W market downturn could be explained by the continuing supply chain disruptions related to 2022 zero-Covid policies.
+The Chinese market was hit by the phase-out of EV purchase incentives in 2023, as well as continuing supply chain disruption related to 2022 zero-Covid policies.

-&lt;sup>9 In this report, two-wheelers refer to vehicles with a top speed of at least 25 km/hr and which fit the L1 and L3 classes definition of UNECE.
+9 In this report, two-wheelers refer to vehicles with a top speed of at least 25 km/hr and which fit the L1 and L3 classes definition of UNECE.
 This excludes micromobility options such as electric-assisted bicycles and low-speed electric scooters.
 The definition of a three-wheeler is aligned with UNECE L2, L4 or L5 classes.